RapidAPI/testing-worker/README.md

 ##### `-u, --url <baseUrl>` (**Optional**)

-The base URL to fetch executions from (default: "https://rapidapi.com/testing")
+The base URL(s) to fetch executions from.
+For default workers this value may be a comma separated list.
+Custom workers can only connect to a single service"

 ##### `-b, --batch <batch>`(**Optional; default is 100**)